 Photo courtesy: Donna Backues (Thumblr)

 Preserving cultural heritage among future generations of immigrants in this multicultural country can be very challenging.
-Cultural heritage provides a connection for descendants to their parents’ or grandparents’ homeland.
-One of the unique Indonesian cultural heritage is Batik.
+Cultural heritage provides a connection between the descendants and their parents’ or grandparents’ homeland.
+One of the unique aspects of the Indonesian cultural heritage is Batik.
 What is Batik?
-It is from the Javanese word ‘tik‘ which means ‘to make a dot’.
+It is originated from the Javanese word ‘tik‘ which means ‘to make a dot’.
 Batik is a method of creating patterns and designs on fabrics using a manual wax dying resistance technique.
-The complicated patterns and designs cause the creation of this Batik fabric to take longer.
+The complicated patterns and designs cause the creation of Batik fabrics to take longer.
 This technique of dye resisting decoration on fabric may be found in other countries but the level of intricacy of the Javanese Batik technique makes Indonesian Batik very fascinating.
-On October 2009, UNESCO designated Indonesian batik as a Masterpiece of Oral and Intangible Heritage of Humanity.
-To mark this award, October 2nd became Batik Day in Indonesia.
+In October 2009, UNESCO designated Indonesian batik as a Masterpiece of Oral and Intangible Heritage of Humanity.
+To mark this award, October 2nd became the Batik Day in Indonesia.

-Ms. Backues, a Master degree in Fine Art from Pennsylvania Academy of the Fine Arts, Philadelphia, PA, fell in love in this Batik making since a young age.
-While her husband worked in Indonesia, she used that opportunity to learn Batik from an Art Professor from the Bandung Institute of Technology (ITB), Hasanuddin.
+Ms. Backues, with a Master’s degree in Fine Art from Pennsylvania Academy of the Fine Arts, Philadelphia, PA, fell in love in this Batik making since a young age.
+While her husband worked in Indonesia, she used that opportunity to learn Batik from an art professor from the Bandung Institute of Technology (ITB), Hasanuddin.
 Her quickness in learning and talent brought her to become Prof. Hasanuddin’s teaching assistant in his Batik Workshop for the expats, in Bandung, Indonesia.

 The FREE Batik Workshop is scheduled for January 2015.
 If your children are interested, please contact wecare@DomphetDhuafaUSA.com.
 Seats are limited, please enroll now.
 (JP)